 10.3.3 The standard surface area can be used to determine the volume of extraction vehicle needed.
 This area includes the combined area of both sides of the sample and excludes indeterminate surface irregularities.
-When surface area cannot be determined due to configuration of the sample, a mass/volume of extracting fluid shall be used.
+When the surface area cannot be determined due to configuration of the sample, a mass/volume of extracting fluid shall be used.
 See Table 1.

-- a) Other surface area to volume extraction ratios, e.g., those related to evaluation of porous materials, can be used if they simulate the conditions during clinical use or result in a measure of the hazard potential. - b) Materials shall be cut into small pieces before extraction to enhance submersion in the extract media, except when otherwise inappropriate (for example, see 10.3.4).
+Other surface-area-to-volume extraction ratios, e.g. those related to evaluation of porous materials, can be used if they simulate the conditions during clinical use or result in a measure of the hazard potential.

+Materials shall be cut into small pieces before extraction to enhance submersion in the extract media, except when otherwise inappropriate (see 10.3.4).
 For example, for polymers, pieces approximately 10 mm × 50 mm or 5 mm × 25 mm are appropriate.

-Thickness mm Extraction ratio (surface area or mass/volume) $\pm$ 10 % Examples of forms of materials < 0,5 6 cm2/ml film, sheet, tubing wall 0,5 to 1,0 3 cm /ml tubing wall, slab, small moulded items 1,0 3 cm /ml larger moulded items 1,0 1,25 cm /ml elastomeric closures Irregularly shaped solid devices 0,2 g sample/ml powder, pellets, foam, non-absorbent moulded items Irregularly shaped porous devices (low density materials) 0,1 g/ml membranes
+Thickness Extraction ratio (surface area or mass/volume) Examples of forms of materials mm ±10 % <0,5 6 cm2/ml Film, sheet, tubing wall 0,5 to 1,0 3 cm2/ml Tubing wall, slab, small moulded items >1,0 3 cm2/ml Larger moulded items >1,0 1,25 cm /ml Elastomeric closures Irregularly shaped solid devices 0,2 g/ml Powder, pellets, foam, non-absorbent moulded items Irregularly shaped porous devices (low-density materials) 0,1 g/ml Membranes, textiles